-Genotoxic effects have been observed in animal studies at exposures exceeding the human therapeutic exposures this potential risk, sexually active male patients and/or their female partners are recommended to use effective contraception during treatment of the male patient and for at least 90 days after cessation of treatment.
-Also, based on the potential risk of genotoxic effects, male patients should not donate sperm during treatment with mycophenolate mofetil and for at least 90 days after cessation of treatment [see Use in Special Populations (8.1), Nonclinical Toxicology (13.1), Patient Counseling Information (17.9)].
+Genotoxic effects have been observed in animal studies at exposures exceeding the human therapeutic exposures by approximately 1.25 times.
+Thus, the risk of genotoxic effects on sperm cells cannot be excluded.
+Based on this potential risk, sexually active male patients and/or their female partners are recommended to use effective contraception during treatment of the male patient and for at least 90 days after cessation of treatment.
+Also based on the potential risk of genotoxic effects, male patients should not donate sperm during treatment with ofetil and for at least 90 days after cessat Nonclinical Toxicology (13.1), Patient Counseling Information (17.9)].